The Stalls of Barchester: Production

 Norwich Cathedral's spire and south transept viewed from the cloisters.

 In adapting the story for film, Clark set the story of the Archdeacon within the frame narrative of Dr Black's discovery of his diary, and the scholar's subsequent investigation into the origin of the carvings.
 Unlike the original story, the supernatural elements are shown, as opposed to being implied by the diary, albeit in shadowy glimpses.
 The adaptation was filmed on location at Norwich Cathedral and the surrounding cathedral close.
 Unusually for a BBC television drama of the 1970s, both interior and exteriors in "The Stalls of Barchester" were originated on 16 mm film, as opposed to the standard studio videotape for interiors.
 As a result of this, cameraman John McGlashan was able to make use of night shoots in dark, shadowy cloisters and rooms.

-The choir of Norwich Cathedral is featured during the scenes of the Anglican Evensong service, and the Nunc dimittis ("Lord, thou lettest now thy servant depart in peace") sung to the setting in A by Samuel Arnold, Richard Ayleward's Preces and Responses and Henry Smart's Cathedral Psalter chant for Psalm 109 ("Let his days be few; and let another take his office") are used as a storytelling device.
+The choir of Norwich Cathedral is featured during the scenes of the Anglican Evensong service, and the Nunc dimittis ("Lord, thou lettest now thy servant depart in peace") sung to the setting in A by Samuel Arnold, Richard Ayleward's Preces and Responses, Jan Pieterszoon Sweelinck's Variations on Mein junges Leben hat ein End ("My young life has come to an end") and Henry Smart's Cathedral Psalter chant for Psalm 109 ("Let his days be few; and let another take his office") are used as a storytelling device.